developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/scanner/index.md

 For more details on the event syntax and parameters see the <a href="/rhoelements/RetrievalEvents#params-object">Retrieval Events</a> page.
 <p>To access the event parameters in a Ruby callback function, you reference the @params object within the callback function.
 This object is simply a ruby hash {"parameter1 name" =&gt; "parameter1 value", "parameter2 name" =&gt; "parameter2 value", ...}</p></td></tr><tr><td class="clsSyntaxCells clsOddRow" /></tr></table>

 ##Methods

-Items listed in this section indicate methods or, in some cases, indicate parameters which will be retrieved.
+Items listed in this section indicate methods, or in some cases parameters that will be retrieved.

 <table class="re-table"><col width="10%" /><col width="68%" /><col width="22%" /><tr><th class="tableHeading">Name</th><th class="tableHeading">Description</th><th class="tableHeading">Default Value</th></tr><tr><td class="clsSyntaxCells clsOddRow"><b>enumerate</b></td><td class="clsSyntaxCells clsOddRow">Return a list of scanners present on the device via EnumScannerEvent.
 This tag will be actioned immediately and should be called via JavaScript.</td><td class="clsSyntaxCells clsOddRow">
 N/A